Matt-Hays/CS5302/Documentation/Scripts/README.md

 [teams.sh](../../data_scripts/teams.sh) - reads in the teams files (TEAMYYYY), places the year as the first entry, and outputs [teams_combined.csv](../../data_sources/teams_combined.csv).

 ## stats.py
-[stats.py](../../data_scripts/stats.py) - reads from the various csv files generated with the shell scripts from above and outputs [pitchingAgainst_update.sql](../../Documentation/SQL/pitchingAgainst_update.sql) and [parkStats_insert.sql](../../Documentation/SQL/parkStats_insert.sql).
+[stats.py](../../data_scripts/stats.py) - reads from the various csv files generated with the shell scripts from above and outputs [pitchingAgainst_update.sql](../../Documentation/SQL/PitchingAgainst_update.sql).
+This script attempts to match players to the lahman playerIDs and updates the PitchingAgainst table.

+#### Known Issues
+If a player, through multiple stints, ends back up on the same team, stats.py will incorrectly assume they are part of the same stint and combine them.
+This was discovered late in the process of this project and could not be resolved in a timely manner.
+This affects roughly 6+ players.

+There are players within the Lahman dataset that do not exist in the retrosheets dataset and therefore cannot be updated in the pitchingAgainst table.
+This affects affects roughly 3+ players.